apetrailmukesh/continuous-integration/README.md

 ## Creating Web Server

 In this example I'll be using Digital Ocean SSD cloud hosting, but you can use whatever hosting you like.
 Let's setup __2 GB/2 CPUs__ [droplet](http://monosnap.com/image/oLidA02XDTRd5atmWg8pcXi8NjhdzD) with [node.js on Ubuntu 14.04 image](http://monosnap.com/image/ceBTWoVJd6P7nBmUkN23G2O40F9PT5).
-We can also add [ssh key](http://monosnap.com/image/Qo6yzQg9oK4FDIftpEMQHiciReZqWS) now, so we won't worry about it later.

 ## Setting up `ssh` access

-Once the Droplet was succefully created we need to [reset root password](http://monosnap.com/image/ObqUKlSOoOBiWcNxuS5YNvegYtgNpc) on it.
-Now let's pool up `iTerm` or `Terminal` and login in our droplet.
+Once the Droplet was succefully created we need to [reset root password](http://monosnap.com/image/ObqUKlSOoOBiWcNxuS5YNvegYtgNpc).
+Copy the password from the recovery email and pool up `iTerm` or `Terminal`.

-    ssh root@droplet.ip.number
+To add a SSH key after the creation of the droplet, you need to add the contents of the public key to the file `~/.ssh/authorized_keys`.
+You can do that by running this on your local computer:

+    cat ~/.ssh/id_rsa.pub | ssh root@your.ip.address "cat >> ~/.ssh/authorized_keys"

-After a few seconds you will be prompted for a password, type it in and you are in Jenkins Server Shell.
+After a few seconds you will be prompted for a password, type it in and BOOM, the next time ssh, you won't be prompted for a password!

-Now we want to restrict root login.

-    nano /etc/ssh/sshd_config

-we need to find the line that looks like this:

-    PermitRootLogin yes

-Here, we have the option to disable root login through SSH.
-This is generally a more secure setting since we can now access our server through our normal user account and escalate privileges when necessary.

-    PermitRootLogin no

 __Note:__